vsbuffalo/bds-files/chapter-11-alignment/README.md

 # Chapter 11 - Working with Alignment Data

+## A note about Samtools versions

+This book requires the [latest Samtools](http://www.htslib.org/); in the book I've used:

+    $ samtools --version
+    samtools 1.2
+    Using htslib 1.2
+    Copyright (C) 2015 Genome Research Ltd.

+Older versions require some flags that are now unnecessary, like `-S` with `samtools view` to specify input is a SAM file (now filetype is autodetected).

 ## `celegans.sam` and `celegans.bam`

 Both of these sample files were simulated -- see the directory